Volodymyr-Hamalii/carbone_honeycomb_modelling/README.md

 ## Note

+1. You have one processed example for A1-7_h3 carbone honeycomb structure.
-1. Available actions you can check with 'python main.py help' command.
+2. Available actions you can check with 'python main.py help' command.
-2. If we don't have .pbd init file (but you have ljout.dat) - run as a first action 'convert_init_dat_to_pdb'.
+3. If we don't have .pbd init file (but you have ljout.dat) - run as a first action 'convert_init_dat_to_pdb'.
-3. To put Al into carbon channel set parameters in result_data/{structure}/structure_settings.json JSON file.
+4. To put Al into carbon channel set parameters in result_data/{structure}/structure_settings.json JSON file.